Serve our Clients • Serve our Community • Make a Difference

 Citation generated with violation details, time, location, and authorizing rule from your post order document.

-Citation uploaded to the property manager portal
+Citation with time-stamped photos in the property manager portal

 Step 4